-Darus shook his head.
+Daros shook his head.
 Gorev was a bent, withered little man with a cadaverous face and teeth far too large for his weirdly small mouth.
-A peculiar odor hung about him constantly, an odor Darus thought of as sour cheese left to rot in an old shoe.
+A peculiar odor hung about him constantly, an odor Daros thought of as sour cheese left to rot in an old shoe.
 Though everyone described it differently.
-Many late night arguments had turned to blows over the best way to describe it.
+Many late-night arguments had turned to blows over the best way to describe it.

 Suddenly Gorev gave a cry of delight.
 Dropping the donkey’s lead rope, he darted out into the countryside, heading for a haggard shrub growing out of a small rock pile.
 He waved his arms as he ran and yelled.